carvel-dev/carvel/site/content/kapp/docs/develop/state-namespace.md

 To show list of deployed applications (via `kapp ls`), kapp manages metadata `ConfigMap` for each saved application.
 Each metadata `ConfigMap` contains generated label used to label all application resources.
 Additionally kapp creates `ConfigMap` per each deploy to record deployment history (seen via `kapp app-change list -a app1`).

-`-n` (`--namespace`) flag allows to control which namespace is used for finding and storing metadata `ConfigMaps`.
-If namespace is not explicitly specified your current namespace is selected from kube config (typically `~/.kube/config`).
+`--app-namespace` flag allows to control which namespace is used for finding and storing metadata `ConfigMaps`.
+If namespace is not explicitly specified the app-wide namespace is used as specified by `-n` or `--namespace`); if `-n` is not specified your current namespace is selected from kube config (typically `~/.kube/config`).

 There are currently two approaches to deciding which namespace to use for storing metadata `ConfigMaps`: